Abortion in China: People's Republic of China

-China was one of the first developing countries to legalize abortion and make it easily accessible.
-Following the proclamation of the People's Republic of China in 1949, the country has periodically switched between more restrictive abortion policies to more liberal abortion policies and reversals.
 In 1953, the Ministry of Health under Li Dequan prepared the Regulation of Contraception and Induced Abortion which legalized access to the services in certain conditions.
-Urban areas had more access to abortion than the rural areas which maintained many restrictions on family planning Later, in 1954 and 1956, the law was extended to include other pre-existing illnesses and disabilities, such as hypertension and epilepsy, as well as allowing women working in certain types of occupations to qualify.
+Urban areas had more access to abortion than the rural areas which maintained many restrictions on family planning.
+In the mid-1950s, abortion laws were further relaxed due to concerns that China's population growth was not sustainable.
+In 1954 and 1956, the 1953 law was extended to include other pre-existing illnesses and disabilities, such as hypertension and epilepsy, as well as allowing women working in certain types of occupations to qualify.
 Women who had already had four children and became pregnant four months after giving birth to their last child also qualified for an abortion.
+Liberalization of abortion laws proceeded at different paces in different localities.

+In the 1950s, high-level female Communist Party cadre had a significant role in advocating for greater access to abortion and sterilization surgeries—in their view, women could not "hold up half the sky" nor advance their revolutionary work if they had too many children.
+During the Hundred Flowers Movement, prominent intellectuals also criticized China's pro-natalist policies.
 Abortion laws were further liberalized in 1957 by the Ministry of Health.
+The State Council authorized workers and work unit staff in large cities to have abortions or sterilization surgeries if giving birth would be detrimental to health, although implementation of this policy at local levels was uneven.
+Later that year, the State Council also legalized abortion and sterilization for healthy workers, although their medical costs were required to be paid out-of-pocket.
+Also in 1957, Shanghai (and later, other cities) subsidized medical fees for abortion and sterilization.

 Despite this, abortion remained restricted in many circumstances and in 1958 many family planning measures were rolled back.
 In the early 1960s, reproductive rights saw a return in certain areas of China such as Shanghai.
 However, with the commencement of the Cultural Revolution in 1966, all family planning initiatives were ended.

 These restrictions were seen as the government's way of emphasizing the importance of population growth.
 The scholar Nie Jing-Bao explains that these laws were relaxed in the late 1950s and early 1960s with the intent of reducing the number of deaths and lifelong injuries women sustained due to illegal abortions as well as serving as a form of population control when used in conjunction with birth control.

-By the 1970s, abortion was officially termed a "remedial measure" for realizing China's goals of controlling the population.